cakephp/docs/en/core-libraries/logging.rst

     // Executing this inside a CakePHP class:
     $this->log("Something did not work!", 'debug');

-All configured log streams are written to sequentially each time :php:meth:`CakeLog::write()` is called.
+All configured log streams are sequentially written to each time :php:meth:`CakeLog::write()` is called.

 .. versionchanged:: 2.5

 CakeLog does not auto-configure itself anymore.
-As a result log files will not be auto-created anymore if no stream is listening.
+As a result, log files will not be auto-created anymore if no stream is listening.
-Make sure you got at least one ``default`` stream set up, if you want to listen to all types and levels.
+Make sure you have at least one ``default`` stream set up if you want to listen to all types and levels.
 Usually, you can just set the core ``FileLog`` class to output into ``app/tmp/logs/``::